ModelTC/llmc/docs/en/source/advanced/model_test_v1.md

 **Dataset download**

-It is necessary to prepare the best dataset according to the OpenCompass [documentation](https://opencompass.readthedocs.io/en/latest/get_started/installation.html#dataset-preparation).
+It is necessary to prepare the dataset according to the OpenCompass [documentation](https://opencompass.readthedocs.io/en/latest/get_started/installation.html#dataset-preparation).

 **Run accuracy tests**